Saturated de Rham-Witt complexes with unit-root coefficients: Preliminaries

-\subsection{De Rham and PD-de Rham complexes of rings}
+\subsection{de Rham and PD-de Rham complexes of rings}

-\begin{para} In this section, we recall the definitions of de Rham and PD-de Rham complexes, which will serve as the most basic building blocks of all our later constructions; and we discuss some of the many relationships between the (PD-)de Rham complexes of various rings.
+\begin{para} In this section, we recall some basic facts about de Rham and PD-de Rham complexes, which will serve as the most basic building blocks of all of our later constructions.
 We refer the reader to \cite[\textsection 3]{B-O} and \cite[\textsection I]{berthelot} for background on PD-structures. \end{para}

-\begin{mydef} Let $B \to A$ be a morphism of rings.
-The \emph{de Rham complex of $A$ over $B$} is the initial object among commutative differential graded algebras $(C^*, d)$ equipped with a morphism $A \to C^0$ such that the differential $d$ is $B$-linear.
-It can be constructed as the exterior algebra of the module of K\"ahler differentials,